Boston University Online Health Communication Degree & Certificate Programs

 This program earned the Silver Award for Distance Learning Programming through the U.S. Distance Learning Association (USDLA) in 2010.
 In addition, the course “Visual Communication in the Digital Health Age,” which is offered for both the MS and certificate programs, earned the Blackboard Catalyst Award for Teaching & Learning in 2017.

 The graduate certificate in visual and digital health communication is designed for those with bachelor’s degrees who wish to delve into healthcare marketing and digital storytelling.
 Students explore the principles of design; the use of mobile apps, videos, and branding; and the use of social media in healthcare communication.
-This 16-credit graduate certificate can be earned as a stand-alone, or applied to the full MSN in health communication degree, which can be combined in a 48-credit program.

 No prior work experience in healthcare or communications is required for these programs.
 Graduates may go on to careers guiding healthcare communications, including campaigns, the announcement of new products or programs, and various healthcare initiatives and education.
 Job titles may include medical and health services manager, public relations specialist, social and community service manager, health educator, community health worker, and advertising manager.

 |Boston University Health Communication Programs|